reflex-dev/reflex-web/docs/hosting/deploy.md

 Get the logs from a specific deployment.

-The returned logs are the console messages.
+The returned logs are the messages printed to console.
 If you have `print` statements in your code, they show up in these logs.
 By default, the logs command return the latest 100 lines of logs and continue to stream any new lines.

 We have added more options to this command including `from` and `to` timestamps and the limit on how many lines of logs to fetch.
 Accepted timestamp formats include the ISO 8601 format, unix epoch and relative timestamp.
 A relative timestamp is some time units ago from `now`.
 The units are `d (day), h (hour), m (minute), s (second)`.
 For example, `--from 3d --to 4h` queries from 3 days ago up to 4 hours ago.
 For the exact syntax in the version of CLI you use, refer to the help manual.